scottslowe/weblog/content/post/2017-08-13-manually-installing-azure-cli-fedora-25.md

 url: /2017/08/13/manually-installing-azure-cli-fedora-25/
 ---

 For various reasons that we don't need to get into just yet, I've started exploring [Microsoft Azure][link-1].
-Given that I'm a command-line interface (CLI) fan, and given that I use [Fedora][link-2] as my primary laptop operating system, this led me to installing the Azure CLI on my Fedora 25 system---and that, in turn, led to this blog post.
+Given that I'm a command-line interface (CLI) fan, and given that I use [Fedora][link-2] as my primary laptop operating system, this led me to installing the Azure CLI on my Fedora 25 system---and that, in turn, led to this blog post.<!--more-->

 ## Some Background